-BMGR, Cabeza Prieta NWR, Organ Pipe Cactus NM, Sonoran Desert NM, and contiguous BLM-administered lands occupy landscapes that are ecologically interdependent.
+BMGR, Cabeza Prieta NWR, Organ Pipe Cactus NM, Sonoran Desert NM, and contiguous BLMadministered lands occupy landscapes that are ecologically interdependent.
 Management actions to conserve ecosystem functions and biological diversity in any one of these areas benefit adjacent areas.
 Further, ecosystem linkages within BMGR East extend into contiguous, largely natural areas of Tohono O'odham Nation lands.

 Lands adjacent to BMGR that offer recreational opportunities include the Sonoran Desert NM, Cabeza Prieta NWR, and El Pinacate and Gran Desierto de Altar Biosphere Reserve, Mexico.
-The Sonoran Desert NM is located along the northeast corner of the Range near East Tactical Range (ETAC); the portion of the monument adjacent to the Range was formerly part of BMGR.
-Management of these lands, known as "Area A" was transferred to the BLM with the passage of the 2001 Sonoran Desert National Monument Proclamation.
+The Sonoran Desert NM is located along the northeast corner of the Range near East Tactical Range (ETAC); the portion of the monument adjacent to the Range was formerly part of BMGR but was relinquished to the BLM with the passage of the 1999 MLWA.
 This area is managed by the BLM for semi-primitive recreational opportunities and some motorized access.
 The Cabeza Prieta NWR and Wilderness is located along portions of BMGR's southern border (Figure 1-1).

 The areas where recreation is most likely to occur are predominantly undeveloped desert.
-Most non-agricultural areas are also undeveloped desert, including the land in Mexico south of BMGR boundary and much of the land north of BMGR along Interstate 8, particularly between the communities of Gila Bend and Mohawk.
+Most nonagricultural areas are also undeveloped desert, including the land in Mexico south of BMGR boundary and much of the land north of BMGR along Interstate 8, particularly between the communities of Gila Bend and Mohawk.